Chris Hanson (American football): Jacksonville Jaguars

-Four days after being waived by the Dolphins, Hanson was signed by the Jacksonville Jaguars on August 18, 2001.
+Four days after being waived by the Dolphins, Hanson signed for the Jacksonville Jaguars on August 18, 2001.
 He played in every game for the Jaguars in 2001, finishing sixth in the NFL in punt yard average.
 After being re-signed in the offseason, Hanson posted an NFL-best 44.2 gross punt average in 2002, earning his first Pro Bowl election.
 Hanson nearly matched his average during the first nine games of the 2003 season, posting a 43.5 yard average in that period.
-However, during the 2003 season Jaguars coach Jack Del Rio placed a wooden stump and axe in the Jaguars locker room as a symbol of his theme advising players to "keep choppin' wood".
-After his teammates had been taking swings at the wood with the axe, Hanson followed and ended up seriously wounding his non-kicking foot.
-He was placed on injured reserve on October 10, keeping him out the rest of the 2003 season.
+Later in the year, Jaguars coach Jack Del Rio placed a wooden stump and axe in the locker room as a symbol of his theme advising players to "keep choppin' wood".
+After his teammates took swings at the wood with the axe, Hanson followed and ended up seriously wounding his non-kicking foot.
+He was placed on injured reserve on October 10, keeping him out the rest of the season.

 Hanson returned for the 2004 season, posting a 42.8 gross punting average over 16 games.
 Hanson was named AFC Special Teams Player of the Month in September 2005, with four punts downed inside the 20-yard line during that period.
-He helped the Jaguars to a 12-4 record, and a trip to the 2005 Wild-Card playoffs.
-However, Hanson's gross average dropped in 2006 to 40.6, and the Jaguars decided to draft a punter, Adam Podlesh, in the fourth round of the 2007 NFL Draft.
+He helped the Jaguars to a 12–4 record, and a trip to the 2005 Wild-Card playoffs.
+However, Hanson's gross average dropped in 2006 to 40.6, and the Jaguars decided to draft a punter, Adam Podlesh, in the fourth round of the 2007 NFL draft.
 Hanson was released by the Jaguars shortly after the draft, on May 1, 2007.